 You append so much money into creating a high-quality sales funnel and bring in quality traffic, just to lose them with low email marketing practices.
-It is time that you do an email marketing audit and sees how your email marketing campaigns have been beneficial to you and what are mistakes you were making til now.
+It is time that you do an email marketing audit and sees how your email marketing campaigns have been beneficial to you and what common email mistakes you were making till now.

 Given below are some of the worst email marketing mistakes that you should avoid at any cost.

 - Over-Sending Mails.

 - Skipping Mail Segmentations.

 You can easily segment your list with Easysendy to reach out effectively to boost conversion.